betatim/TimsHome/README.md

 This is the source of [Tim Head's blog](http://betatim.github.io).
 It is built using the [Pelican](http://blog.getpelican.com/) blogging platform.

 Requirements
 ------------

+- make a new virtualenv, then run `pip install -r requirements`

+- install `pandoc`

 - Recent version of [IPython](http://github.com/ipython/ipython).
 The
   liquid_tags plugin requires IPython 1.0.
 Note that previously this